rcl9/Integration-of-the-1983-DRC-Light-Speed-100-RAMdisk-S100-Board-With-Exidy-Sorcerer-CPM-2.2/ReadMe.md

 # Integration of the 1983-era DRC 'Light Speed 100 RAMdisk' S-100 board with the Exidy Sorcerer + CP/M 2.2

 This repository provides a historical and archival overview of the 1983-era "Light Speed 100" (LS-100) 256k S-100 RAMdisk board produced by Digital Research Computers.
-This archive will also provides the custom BIOS source code written by the author back in July 1984 to tightly integrate this card as a virtual floppy disk drive on his Exidy Sorcerer computer running CP/M 2.2 with the [Morrow Disk Jockey 2D S-100 controller card](https://github.com/rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source).
+This archive will also provides the custom BIOS source code (written by the author back in July 1984) to tightly integrate this card as a virtual floppy disk drive on the Exidy Sorcerer computer running CP/M 2.2 with the [Morrow Disk Jockey 2D S-100 controller card](https://github.com/rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source).
 The primary reason this repository was written was because the information being provided herein was simply not available openly on the Internet.

 <div style="text-align:center">
 <img src="/Images/LS100 board.jpg" alt="" style="width:70%; height:auto;">